 However, there is still hope, though in the form of industrial hemp CBD products.

-As a result of the Agricultural Act of 2014, the Government removed industrial hemp from the federal list of controlled substances.
+As a result of the Agricultural Act of 2018, the Government removed industrial hemp from the federal list of Controlled Substances.

 Industrial hemp is nearly identical to marijuana — with one major exception.
 It doesn’t contain enough THC (generally less than 0.3%) to cause the psychoactive effects usually associated with marijuana use.

-This means that, in the eyes of the Federal Government, you can legally purchase industrial hemp CBD in all 50 states of America.
+This means that, in the eyes of the Federal Government, you can legally purchase industrial hemp CBD.

 Gov. Greg Abbott signed a bill in June 2019 and legalized hemp cultivation and its extracts, including low-THC CBD.